Senior & Disabled Persons Tax Exemption

 Once your application is approved, you must renew the exemption every four years unless you have a change in circumstance.
 If your eligibility status changes (i.e. your income increases over the allowed maximum), you must notify the Assessor’s Office within 30 days after the change occurs.
 The exemption ceases immediately upon the death of the qualified person (unless survived by an eligible spouse), OR upon the date the claimant moves out, OR upon the date the residence is sold, whichever occurs first.

 You may also apply for an exemption of prior years’ property taxes if you would have qualified but were unaware of the program.
 However, by law, the county Treasurer cannot refund taxes that were due and paid more than three (3) years prior to date of application for exemption (RCW 84.69.030).
+Prior income thresholds will be applied for income received before the year 2023.

 Click here for the Department of Revenue (DOR) brochure: Property Tax Exemption for Senior Citizens and Disabled Persons